Drdraqounof/Loco-Test/Documentation/WEB_SPEECH_DOCUMENTATION.md

 > **Last Updated:** March 8, 2026 at 11:35 PM

+> **In plain terms:** This doc explains how browser speech recognition works in the project and what its limits are.

 ## Overview
 The Web Speech API enables voice control in your browser.
 This documentation covers implementation, usage, and best practices.